Publications in peer-reviewed journals

 Abstract: Elastic optical networks are based on a flexible allocation of the spectrum and configurable transponders.
 The control architecture is key to unlock their potential.
 This paper presents the architectural choices, including GMPLS, SDN and TAPI.

 - V. López, I. Maor, K. Sethuraman, A. Mayoral, L. Ong, K. Mrówka, F. Marques, A. Sharma, F. Bosisio, O. González de Dios, O. Gerstel, F. Druesedau, R. Vilalta, H. Silva, A. Autenrieth, N. Borges, C. Liou, G. Cazzaniga and J.P.
-Fernández-Palacios, “E2E Transport API demonstration in hierarchical scenarios”, Optical Fiber Communications Conference and Exhibition (OFC), March 2017.
+Fernández-Palacios, “E2E Transport API demonstration in hierarchical scenarios”, demonstration paper, Optical Fiber Communications Conference and Exhibition (OFC), March 2017.

 Abstract: We validate the Transport API interoperability with a hierarchical orchestration layer.
 The demonstration shows the end-to-end provision of connections based on the topology and connectivity services of the Transport API.

-- Mohit Chamania, Thomas Szyrkowiec, Michele Santuari, Domenico Siracusa, Achim Autenrieth, Victor López, Pontus Sköldström, and Stéphane Junique, “Intent-Based In-flight Service Encryption in Multi-Layer Transport Networks”, Optical Fiber Communications Conference and Exhibition (OFC), March 2017.
+- Mohit Chamania, Thomas Szyrkowiec, Michele Santuari, Domenico Siracusa, Achim Autenrieth, Victor López, Pontus Sköldström, and Stéphane Junique, “Intent-Based In-flight Service Encryption in Multi-Layer Transport Networks”, demonstration paper, Optical Fiber Communications Conference and Exhibition (OFC), March 2017.

 Abstract: We demonstrate multi-layer encrypted service provisioning via the ACINO orchestrator.
 ACINO combines a novel intent interface with an ONOS-based SDN orchestrator to facilitate encrypted services at IP, Ethernet and optical network layers.